-If you’re looking for a more creative way to document this special day, here are some DIY wedding guest book alternatives that will be sure to capture all the love and happiness you and your guests will be feeling and dying to express.
+If you’re looking for a more creative way to document this special day, we’ve gathered 20 wedding guest book alternatives that are sure to capture all the love and happiness you and your guests will be feeling and dying to express.
 Read on for our unique wedding guest book ideas.

 Once you have physical copies of the photographs, pair them with the cards left on the table and place them all together in a scrapbook.
 Piecing together everyone’s photos and messages will take some time, but it’s going to be a blast for any DIY enthusiast.